GetMeoutt/linux_assignment3P2/README.md

 ## Overview
-This tutorial explains how to set up a Bash script that generates a static index.html file with system information daily at 05:00.
+This tutorial explains how to set up a Bash script that generates a static index.html file with system information daily at 05:00, along with a route to display files in the `document` folder.
 It uses a systemd service and timer on the Arch Linux droplet with the Nginx web server and hosting it on two servers with a load balancer to handle any request.

 ## Features
 - Automates daily generation of a static `index.html` with system information.
 - Uses `systemd` service and timer for scheduling.
 - Displays the HTML file through an Nginx web server.
+- Display files in webserver via route /documents  ``
 - Uses a load balancer to handle request to the servers
 - Use UFW to secure the server.
 ## Requirements